Presque Isle State Park: Forts, settlers, and the War of 1812

 Presque Isle passed from British to American control after the American Revolutionary War, and the Iroquois sold their rights to the land containing the peninsula to the United States at the second Treaty of Fort Stanwix in 1784.
 Pennsylvania did not acquire an undisputed title to the land until it purchased the Erie Triangle from the federal government on April 3, 1792.
 In 1795 General Anthony Wayne built a new, American "Fort Presque Isle", and on April 18 of that year the town of "Presqu' Ile", since renamed Erie, was laid out near it.
 Wayne died at the fort on December 15, 1796, and was originally buried there.

 Erie County was formed from Allegheny County on March 12, 1800.
-Millcreek Township, which initially contained both the Presque Isle peninsula and village of Erie, was one of the original townships.
+Millcreek Township, which initially contained both the Presque Isle peninsula and the village of Erie, was one of the original townships.
 Erie was named the county seat in 1803, incorporated as a borough in 1805, and became a city in 1851.

 During the War of 1812, Presque Isle played a part in the victory over the British in the Battle of Lake Erie.
 Oliver Hazard Perry, commander of the American fleet, made strategic use of the bay as a place to construct six of the nine ships in his fleet.
 Using this location protected the men by creating an obstacle, forcing potential attackers to circumnavigate the peninsula to reach them.

 The "Little Bay" near the tip of the peninsula where the ships sheltered, next to the current Perry's Monument, was later named "Misery Bay" because of the hardships during the winter of 1813–1814, after the men returned there from battle.
 Many men suffered from smallpox and were kept in quarantine near the bay.
-A great many infected men died and were buried in what is now called Graveyard Pond.
+Many infected men died and were buried in what is now called Graveyard Pond.

-After the Battle of Lake Erie on September 10, 1813, Perry's two largest ships were badly damaged, and the US Brig Lawrence was intentionally sunk in Misery Bay.
+After the Battle of Lake Erie on September 10, 1813, Perry's two largest ships were severely damaged, and the US Brig Lawrence was intentionally sunk in Misery Bay.
 The Lawrence was raised in 1875 but was burned while on display at the 1876 Centennial Exposition.
 The US Brig Niagara was initially repaired, then sunk for preservation in 1820 and raised in 1913, and parts of it were eventually used in the current Niagara, based across Presque Isle Bay in Erie.